-- Tributary waters: linear feet width (ft). acres.

-- Other non-wetland waters:

-- Identify type(s) of waters:
+- Tributary waters: 2,701 linear feet 4-20 width (ft). - Other non-wetland waters: 3.8 acres. - Identify type(s) of waters: PFO and PEM wetlands.

-Non-RPWs that flow directly or indirectly into TNWs.
-3.
+3. Non-RPWs that flow directly or indirectly into TNWs.

 Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.